brclar15/tabCap/bibliography.md

 - Nunlist, Rene.
 The Ancient Critic at Work Terms and Concepts of Literary Criticism in Greek Scholia (Cambridge University Press 2009)
 - Reece, Steve.
 Homeric Studies (Oral Tradition 2003)
 - Rossum-Steenbeck, Monique van.
 Greek Reader's Digests?: Studies on a selection of subliterary papyri (Mnemosyne 1998)
-- SammonsBenjamin.
-NARRATIVE DOUBLETS IN THE EPIC CYCLE (American Journal Of Philology Volume: 134 Issue: 4 (2013-12-01) 529-556.
 - Rotroff, Susan.
 Hellenistic Pottery: Athenian and Imported Moldmade Bowls (The American School of Classics Studies at Athens 1982) 55-73.
 - Petrain, David.
 Homer in Stone: The Tabulae Iliacae in their Roman context (Cambridge University Press 2014)
 - Tsagalis, Christos.
 The Oral Palimpsest: Exploring Intertextuality in the Homeric Epics (Harvard University Press 2008)